-The Agency received \$20 million in nonrecurring funds for WHLP in fiscal year 2018, consistent with the prior year.
-The fiscal year 2018 amount was comprised of a \$3.9 million WHLP appropriation and a \$16.1 million Moody's settlement which the State allocated to the program.
+In fiscal year 2019, the Agency received a \$20 million appropriation for WHLP.
+In fiscal year 2018, the Agency received the same amount in total, but it was comprised of a \$3.9 million WHLP appropriation and a \$16.1 million settlement from Moody's, which the State allocated to the program.